Webmunk-Project/Webmunk-Django/README.md

 7. Next, [configure your local Apache HTTP server](https://docs.djangoproject.com/en/3.2/howto/deployment/wsgi/modwsgi/) to connect to Django.

-    We **strongly recommend** that your configure Django to be served over HTTPS ([obtain a Let's Encrypt certificate if needed](https://letsencrypt.org/)) and to forward any unencrypted HTTP requests to the HTTPS port using a `VirtualHost` definition like:
+    Your must configure Django to be served over HTTPS ([obtain a Let's Encrypt certificate if needed](https://letsencrypt.org/)) and to forward any unencrypted HTTP requests to the HTTPS port using a `VirtualHost` definition like:

     ````
     <VirtualHost *:80>